Tibso/DnsBlackList-rs/README.md

 ## **edit-conf**

-Reconfigure a parameter of the dnsblrsd configuration via subcommands.
+Reconfigure a parameter of the daemon's configuration.

 ```
 Usage: redis-ctl <PATH_TO_CONFILE> edit-conf <COMMAND>

 Commands:
   add-binds        Add new binds
   clear-param      Clear a parameter
   add-forwarders   Add new forwarders
-  blackhole-ips  Overwrite the 2 blackhole IPs
+  blackholes       Overwrite the 2 blackhole IPs
-  block-ips      Add new blocked IPs
+  add-blocked-ips  Add new blocked IPs
+  add-filters      Add matchclass types
+  remove-filters   Remove matchclass types
   help             Print this message or the help of the given subcommand(s)

 Options:
   -h, --help  Print help

 ```

 ### **add-binds**